joselado/pyqula/README.md

 h.get_bands(nk=100)
 ```

-## Chern number of a quantum anomalous Hall insulator
+## Chern number of a Chern insulator
 ```python
 from pyqula import geometry
 from pyqula import topology